-Wheatstone is expected to commence operations in 2018.
-The commissioning of this project is expected to increase potential gas supply from 2018 and reduced price volatility in the domestic market.
+The Wheatstone domestic gas facility and Woodside via compression from Pluto are expected to commence operations in 2018.
+The commissioning of these projects is expected to increase potential gas supply from 2018 and reduced price volatility in the domestic market.
+There is the possibility that this will lead to downside pressure on the spot price but there is no current evidence to substantiate this.